-If you’re looking to invest in your marketing, which option is going to give your business the most benefit?
+If you’re looking to invest in your online marketing, you will need to consider which option is going to give your business the most benefit.

 The main reason any organisation chooses pay per click (PPC) as a component of their online advertising strategy is largely down to control and immediacy of results.

 You have complete control over the geographic location and time of day you want advertisements to run (and therefore when and where you are driving traffic).